cdli-gh/annodoc/index.md

 	4	/	_	_	5	punct
 	5	{d}nin-ĝír-su-ra	nin.ĝír.su.k=ra	Ningirsu=DAT	0	DAT

+The epithet rule does not apply to proper names in dependent clauses:

+	# Jagersma, Chap.
+6 (1)
+	# ‘one female slave, Šarrūa is her name, “its” price...’
+	# (FAOS 17:10 1-2; N; 21)
+	1	1	1	1	2	nummod
+	2	saĝ-mí	saĝ.mí	slave.woman	6	root
+	3	sar-ru-a	sar.ru.a=Ø	Šarrūa=ABS	4	ABS
+	4	mu-né-em	mu=ane=Ø=('a)m	name=her=ABS=be:3SG.S	2	acl

-The epithet rule does not apply to year names, as these are propositional:
+Likewise, the epithet rule does not apply to year names, as these are clausal:

 	# Jagersma, Chap.
 5 (45)
 	# ‘from the year “Urbilum was destroyed” to the year “Huhunure was destroyed”’